Alright! Now we’re really getting into it!

 For 22pF capacitors, you should put them around the Oscillator just like the image below.

-For 1uF capacitor, you should look around the MCU and put them on the pad which
+For 1uF capacitor, you should look around the MCU and put them on the pad which marked by

 1uF like the following image.